rberntsen21/My-First-CPSC-1520-Repo/README.md

-# My First CPSC 1520 Repo
+# My First CPSC 1520 Repository
+This is a code repository for me to learn about version control using git.